msavin/Mongol-meteor-explore-minimongo-devtools/README.md

 	$ meteor add msavin:mongol

-After installation, press Control + M to toggle it.
-To see a demo, go to http://mongol.meteor.com.
+After installation, open your app in the browser and press Control + M to toggle it.
+For a demo, go to http://mongol.meteor.com.

 Mongol Pro
 ----------
 Mongol Pro is available as part of the Meteor Toys suite.
 The Pro version allows you to reset your MongoDB collections and includes a trash can for restoring removed documents.
-To see the other tools available, go to the <a href="http://meteor.toys">Meteor Toys</a> website.
+To see the other tools available, go to the <a href="http://bit.ly/1ARJG4x">Meteor Toys</a> website.

 FAQ
 ---
-Does Mongol require insecure to work?
-No, Meteor has its own set of method's that enable it work without disrupting your application permissions.
+<strong>Does Mongol require insecure to work?</strong> No, Meteor has its own set of method's that enable it work without disrupting your application permissions.

-Will Mongol ship to my production application?
-No, Mongol is a debugOnly package, meaning Meteor's build process will not compile it into production code.
+<strong>Will Mongol ship to my production application?</strong> No, Mongol is a debugOnly package, meaning Meteor's build process will not compile it into production code.

-Are there any other development tools that complement Mongol?
-JetSetter is an open-source package like Mongol but for Session variables.
-Both are also available in the premium <a href="http://bit.ly/1ARJG4x">Meteor Toys</a> bundle.
+<strong>Are there any other development tools that complement Mongol?</strong> In addition the the Meteor Toys bundle, <a href="http://github.com/msavin/JetSetter">JetSetter</a> is an open-source package like Mongol but for Session variables.

 Additional Information